Raising Sand: Reception

 "Gone, Gone, Gone (Done Moved On)" was released as a single and won the Best Pop Collaboration with Vocals at the 50th Grammy Awards and was nominated for the Americana Award for "Song of the Year".
-The song "Killing the Blues" was #51 on Rolling Stone's list of the 100 Best Songs of 2007.
+The song "Killing the Blues" was No. 51 on Rolling Stone's list of the 100 Best Songs of 2007.

 On February 8, 2009, the album won all five awards for which it was nominated at the 51st Grammy Awards: Album of the Year; Best Contemporary Folk/Americana Album; Record of the Year (for "Please Read the Letter"); Best Pop Collaboration with Vocals (for "Rich Woman"); and Best Country Collaboration with Vocals (for "Killing the Blues").
 Raising Sand was the second of four country albums to win Album of the Year, following Dixie Chicks's Taking the Long Way and preceding Taylor Swift's Fearless and Kacey Musgraves' Golden Hour.

 The album was nominated for the 2008 Mercury Prize in the UK.

-In December 2009, Rhapsody ranked the album #2 on its "Country’s Best Albums of the Decade" list.
+In December 2009, Rhapsody ranked the album No. 2 on its "Country’s Best Albums of the Decade" list.
 The online music service also called it one of their favorite cover albums of all time.

 "Raising Sand is my album of the century," said singer Lily Allen.
 "I love the whole folky and bluegrass sound.
 There's one track called 'Sister Rosetta Goes Before Us', which sounds like an epic funeral march: it's haunting and spooky, and Alison Krauss's voice can just make you shiver.
 Then there's 'Please Read the Letter', which just has such an honest and open sentiment, it's disarming.
 I'd love to do an album like that."

 Chart performance

-The album debuted at number two on the Billboard 200, selling about 112,000 copies in its first week, the highest chart position for either artists' solo work, although Plant had previously reached #1 several times with Led Zeppelin.
+The album debuted at number two on the Billboard 200, selling about 112,000 copies in its first week, the highest chart position for either artists' solo work, although Plant had previously reached No. 1 several times with Led Zeppelin.
 Raising Sand was certified platinum by the RIAA on March 4, 2008."Alison Krauss/Robert Plant go platinum".
 Country Standard Time.
 March 20, 2008.
 Retrieved March 27, 2008.
 After the album's success at the 2009 Grammy Awards, the album topped the Billboard Top Rock Albums chart and Top Internet Albums chart for the first time on the week of February 28, 2009.
-The album also hit the top of Canadian Top Country Albums, and also peaked at #2 in Billboard Top Country Albums, being stuck behind part of 35 weeks non-consecutive chart topping Fearless by country singer Taylor Swift.
+The album also hit the top of Canadian Top Country Albums, and also peaked at No. 2 in Billboard Top Country Albums, being stuck behind part of 35 weeks non-consecutive chart topping Fearless by country singer Taylor Swift.
 Selling 77,000 copies on a 715% increase, Raising Sand jumped 69–2 on the Billboard 200.

-The album entered the Top 5 on the UK Albums Chart, going on to reach #2 on January 2, 2008.
+The album entered the Top 5 on the UK Albums Chart, going on to reach No. 2 on January 2, 2008.